 - Draw on the expertise of our research-active teaching team as well as IT experts from industry

-- Balance your studies with your other commitments: you can study full-time or part-time, starting in September or January
+- Balance your studies with your other commitments: you can study full-time or part-time, starting in September

 - Prepare not only for a high-level career in the field of information technology but also for further research leading to a PhD